vercel/examples/edge-functions/logging/README.md

 # logging example

-This example shows how to implement logging at the edge using logtail.
+This example shows how to implement logging at the edge using [Logtail](https://betterstack.com/logtail).

 ## Demo